Infrastructure

 PropertySync is designed with multiple layers of functionality, covering data transfer, encryption, network configuration, and application-level controls, all distributed across a scalable, secure infrastructure.

-Our architecture is comprised of the following services which are deployed in geographically redundant data centers within the Amazon Web Services infrastructure.
+Our architecture is comprised of the following services which are deployed in geographically redundant data centers using enterprise cloud infrastructure.

 Portal - Web Application UI